c7tincu/slamsalam/README.md

 Requirements
 ------------

 Implement the following missing game feature: If the user clicks an open door, the door will close, preventing Salam from getting in.
-Note that it shouldn’t matter if Salam is already on the door step or not.
+Note that it shouldn’t matter if Salam is already on the doorstep or not.

 #### For bonus points: